A Comprehensive Guide for Construction Site Photo Documentation

 For installations that will be concealed:

-Example: A plumbing subcontractor documents all in-wall plumbing with photos showing pipe material, connections, pressure testing, and relation to framing before drywall installation.
+For instance, a plumbing subcontractor can document all in-wall plumbing with photos showing pipe material, connections, pressure testing, and relation to framing before drywall installation.
 When a leak is suspected months later, these images prevent unnecessary wall demolition by showing exactly where pipes run.

 Issue Documentation Format